 Yet, to this day, Lizzie Borden still has a reputation as a well-to-do woman who managed to get away with murder.

-A&E Real Crime spoke with Erika Mailman, author, journalist and expert on the Lizzie Borden case, having recently released a historical novel “The Murderer’s Maid,” which tells the story from the point of view of Bridget Sullivan, Borden’s maid.
+A&E True Crime spoke with Erika Mailman, author, journalist and expert on the Lizzie Borden case, having recently released a historical novel “The Murderer’s Maid,” which tells the story from the point of view of Bridget Sullivan, Borden’s maid.

 You believe Lizzie Borden was the perpetrator of her parents’ murders.
 There have been a lot of theories about a possible motive.
 Which one do you subscribe to?